skucheria/LearnLab/README.md

 # LearnLab

-An easy way for college students to find help from their peers
+An easy way for college students to find and get help from their peers